angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 This normally ensures that if a provided component or service is never actually used by the application, the compiler can remove its code from the bundle.

 Due to the way Angular stores injection tokens, it is possible that such an unused component or service can end up in the bundle anyway.
-This page describes a dependency-injection design pattern that supports proper tree-shaking by using lightweight injection tokens.
+This page describes a dependency injection design pattern that supports proper tree-shaking by using lightweight injection tokens.

 The lightweight injection token design pattern is especially important for library developers.
 It ensures that when an application uses only some of your library's capabilities, the unused code can be eliminated from the client's application bundle.